 Symbols found in the image: The Emperor tends to be seated on a throne (like the Empress), but his is more polished and elaborate and may have totem animals such as the Ram carved into the armrest and eagle talons as throne’s feet.
 His animal symbols are Aries (ram), and other aggressive horned, hoofed, territorial mountain animals, or the eagle (predator with remarkable precision and courage).
 These animals see ‘the bigger picture’ or the entire kingdom from a high perch.
 The Emperor is often holding a scepter (speak softly but carry a big stick) and an orb (the globe).
 He usually wears a crown.
 The Emperor is the archetypal ‘Father’.
 Another symbol associated with him would be the TV or computer (communication~ 4 Square reality).

-Movies: Lord of the Flies, Braveheart, The Godfather, King Arthur, Lord of the Rings (Aragon), Good Night and Good Luck.
+Movies: Lord of the Flies, Braveheart, and Sanjuro, The Godfather, King Arthur, Lord of the Rings (Aragon), and Good Night and Good Luck.

 Description: Ancient/Modern Examples: Zeus, king, leader, chief, godfather, father, animus, boss or authority figure, president or director.
 The Emperor has to do with being assertive, pioneering, authoritative, ambitious, and possessing strong leadership skills, while also dealing with mathematics and logical, rational thinking.
 He represents learning to master self-control.
 Or that part of us which uses natural leadership abilities to guide others.
 One who is open to opinions but confidently follows their own convictions.
 It can mean an authority or father figure seeking to establish dominance and control, or some confrontation with someone who upholds traditions, laws, systems and structure.